-In Forms IV and V, Greengates students follow a variety of balanced and demanding two-year courses leading to the International General Certificate of Secondary Education (IGCSE).
+In Forms 4 and 5, Greengates students follow a variety of balanced and demanding two-year courses leading to the International General Certificate of Secondary Education (IGCSE).
 This system is based on the British General Certificate of Secondary Education (GCSE) where students are examined in a broad range of subjects at the age of sixteen.

 IGCSE examinations are tests of academic attainment and are taken in individual subjects.
 Currently, at Greengates there are around 20 subjects offered.
 Greengates requires that a student be successful in at least five IGCSEs to continue into the Sixth Form.

-Students then follow a two-year course of study in Forms IV and V based on the IGCSE syllabi which are determined by UCLES.
+Students then follow a two-year course of study in Forms 4 and 5 based on the IGCSE syllabi which are determined by UCLES.
 At the end of the two year period students are entered for the relevant examinations.
 These examinations are prepared and marked by UCLES, who subsequently issue the grades.
 These, therefore, are external public examinations.